Key points:

 Meb Faber covers more investment advice than personal finance and savings, but most of his messaging still applies to making wise decisions in personal finance.
 For example, his 62-minute episode covering Cliff Asness: Timely & Timeless Investment Wisdom offers practical advice to those just breaking into the world of wealth building.

-The Clark Howard Show: Best for Buying Tips
+Why Is The Clark Howard Show Best for Consumer Advice?

 The Clark Howard Show is all about defending your hard-earned money by spending smarter, avoiding scams, and navigating big-ticket purchases with confidence.
 Hosted by (you guessed it) consumer expert Clark Howard, it’s a no-nonsense show that’s been giving personal finance advice for over 30 years.